-While the term “mastermind group” has become a trendy business buzzword in recent years, the concept of forming business owner advisory boards to solve problems is as old as tribal history itself.
+While the term “mastermind group” has become a trendy business buzzword in recent years, the concept of forming business owner mastermind groups to solve problems is as old as tribal history itself.
 It’s widely accepted that the “modern” definition of a mastermind group began with author Napoleon Hill and the release of his Andrew Carnegie-sanctioned correspondence course, The Law of Success in 1928.

 Dr. Hill interviewed over 100 of America’s most innovative leaders, including Thomas Edison, Alexander Graham Bell, Henry Ford, John D. Rockefeller and J. P. Morgan, to discover their secrets for success.
 One key finding of Hill’s research is the phenomena of a mastermind group consciousness or "a mind that is developed through the harmonious cooperation of two or more people who ally themselves for the purpose of accomplishing any given task."

 When asked how the mastermind group concept is superior to the problem-solving process of an individual, Dr. Hill expounds, “No two minds ever come together without thereby creating a third, invisible intangible force, which may be likened to a third mind [the mastermind]."

 So when it comes to forming a focused business owner mastermind group or “think tank” for the purpose of helping owners broaden their decision making perspective, two heads are, indeed, better than one - and naturally boards of multiple business owners will increase the effectiveness of each of the members.

 You might be asking yourself how business theories from nearly a century ago are relevant to the dilemmas you face as a business owner in the modern era.
 The truth is, the same mastermind group techniques that helped America’s early industrial entrepreneurs brainstorm their empire-building strategies are just as effective today.